OZI-Project/.github/profile/README.md

 This organization is the official working group for the development of OZI pure python packaging tools for the Meson build system.

-Currently this project is in a Pre-alpha state.
+Currently this project is in Alpha state.

 ## Motivation